 improve communication in the workplace - intranet software content tools

 Creating blogs and wikis will strengthen knowledge sharing for internal and external groups in your organization.
+Displaying intranet content on monitors can enhance team communication and information flow.
 By encouraging your employees to create and publish quality content, you’re empowering them share their own knowledge and expertise, and to have a voice in the company, which in and of itself is a step closer to improving workplace communication.
 Plus, employees can “like” and comment on their coworkers’ posts—adding to the effective set of knowledge management tools for facilitating productive discussions.

 25. Display intranet content on monitors.

 If your office has monitors in the building, use them to share information from your intranet.
 This is an easy and subtle way to engage employees with news and immerse them in your company culture.
+Mobile technologies can enhance customer satisfaction by improving communication and responsiveness.
 You can broadcast upcoming events, employees of the month, or announcements.
 Sometimes displaying information in a different place or format gets more traction.
 You’ll have more unique ways to reach your employees—so consider adding this to your communication strategy.

 26. Incorporate mobile technologies.